 2. Bone and muscle health

 Exercising makes your body physically stronger because it builds bone and muscle strength.
-Stronger bones contribute to better balance which means greater stability and less injuries, while stronger muscles contribute to general fitness in carrying out daily activities like climbing the stairs or carrying groceries.
+Stronger bones contribute to better balance which means greater stability and fewer injuries, while stronger muscles contribute to general fitness in carrying out daily activities like climbing the stairs or carrying groceries.
 There's no need to be averse to actively building muscle; a bodybuilder's physique requires years of very specific training and nutrition.
 Instead, holistic strength training will ensure that your body's muscles remain functionally healthy in the years to come!

-3. Relief from physical pains
+3. Relieve from physical pains

 Exercise provides rehabilitation for chronic pains such as lower back pain.
 The right kind of exercise can be a good form of physiotherapy for stubborn aches or long-term injuries.
 However, be sure to consult a specialist to recommend the ideal workout before you start exercising.